Graduate Summer Research Fellowship

 - A reference letter from the applicant’s graduate advisor or faculty member familiar with applicant’s work.

-Applications will be evaluated by a committee of four faculty members, who currently serve on the Divided City Advisory Board.
+Applications will be evaluated by a committee of three faculty members, who currently serve on the Divided City Advisory Board.
 They will use the following criteria in their selection process:

 - The potential of the project to advance the field of study in which it is proposed and make an original contribution to knowledge about cities and urban separation.